 James Kiehle was appointed to the Labor Relations Board in September 2007 to fill out the rest of Joan Wilson’s term.
 He was reappointed to a full six-year term by Governor Douglas in July 2008.
 A graduate of Wesleyan University and Antioch Graduate School, Mr. Kiehle is a retired educator with over forty years experience.
 He taught 2nd, 3rd, and 4th grades during his 2-year Peace Corps service in Wozi, Liberia and 7th grade social studies for a year in Washington, DC while completing his M.A.T. degree.
 In 1968 he began teaching social studies at Brattleboro Union High School, retiring in 2006 after serving as department chair for the last six years.
 While teaching, Mr. Kiehle was an active member of the National Education Association, Vermont-NEA, and the Windham Southeast Education Association.
 He was President of Vermont NEA in 1977-78, and served as local president for many years.
 He is also a member of the National Council of Social Studies and the Vermont Alliance for the Social Studies, serving as treasurer of VASS.
 Mr. Kiehle continues to work part-time at BUHS as the Community Service Coordinator, and at Brattleboro Country Club as a turf mowing specialist.

 Richard Park was appointed to the Labor Relations Board in October, 1995, and has continued to serve on the Board to the present.
 He is in his fourth term on the Board, having been reappointed by Governor Douglas in June 2014.
 He served as Board Chairperson from the fall of 2002 to the fall of 2004 and then served two successive two year terms that ended in September of 2014.
+The Board again elected him to serve as Chair in December 2017 and he continues as Chair until the present.
 Mr. Park’s earlier career was in the field of education as a teacher and program administrator for children with special needs.
 He served as Acting Superintendent, Assistant Superintendent and Director of Personnel for the Burlington School System.
 He served as an officer and negotiator for the Burlington Administrators Association.
 At the time of his appointment to the Labor Relations Board, he had been Human Resources Vice President at Banknorth Group in Burlington for the previous nine years.
 Prior to that, he was Director of Personnel for McAuliffe Office Products in Burlington.
 Following his appointment to the Board, he continued to serve in executive human resources positions at Green Mountain Power, Green Mountain Energy, and Distributed Energy Systems.
 He was the Director of Risk Management Services for the Vermont League of Cities & Towns until he retired in 2010.
 Mr. Park earned a Master’s Degree in Education Administration in 1974 and a C.A.S. in Human & Organizational Development in 1977 from the University of Vermont.
 His undergraduate degree is from Middlebury College.